 - Constant stress, which pushes your brain into short-term survival mode

-These habits don’t just wear you out.
+These habits donโt just wear you out.
 They also shrink your sense of time, making days vanish in hindsight.
+Itโs similar to the way Daylight Saving Time suddenly makes the evenings feel shorter even when the clock barely changes.

 You Can Slow It Down (A Little)

 Another way is to focus deeply.
-Being present slows your mind’s pace.
+Being present slows your mindโs pace.
 Longhand writing, meditation, reading, or even sitting quietly for ten minutes can help.
+Think of it as syncing with your own internal clock.

 Memory Shapes Your Sense of Time

-As we get older, it’s easy to fall into routine.
-That’s not bad.
+As we get older, itโs easy to fall into routine.
+Thatโs not bad.
 But mixing things up, even a little, can make time feel fuller again.
+The same way exploring different time zones reminds you how relative time can feel depending on where you are.